dfelinto/blender-manual/manual/render/cycles/object_settings/object_data.rst

    - Only refractive caustics in the shadows of objects work.
 Caustics from reflections or caustics that fall outside shadows are not rendered with this technique.

-   - MNEE Caustics are an approximation of caustics and will product physically inaccurate results in many situations.
+   - MNEE Caustics are an approximation of caustics and will produce physically inaccurate results in many situations.
 Examples include incorrect brightnesses and the incorrect representation of caustics caused by rough or curved surfaces.